Crowdfunding guide for small businesses and start-ups

 Starting a business always brings some risk with it.
 That’s why having the right financial advice before you start crowdfunding is so important.

-An independent financial adviser (IFA) can help you get your personal finances in order, so whatever bumps in the road your business throws up, you will still have peace of mind when it comes to your own circumstances.
+A financial adviser can help you get your personal finances in order, so whatever bumps in the road your business throws up, you will still have peace of mind when it comes to your own circumstances.

-Find an IFA with the expertise you need on Unbiased.
+Find a qualified financial adviser with the expertise you need on Unbiased.